-Born in Duisburg, Germany, Frank Peter Zimmermann started playing the violin when he was five years old, and performed his first concert with orchestra at ten.
-He studied with Valery Gradov, Saschko Gawriloff, and Herman Krebbers.
+Born in 1965 in Duisburg, Germany, Frank Peter Zimmermann started studying the violin with his mother when he was five years old.
+He went on to study with Valery Gradov, Saschko Gawriloff, and Herman Krebbers.
+He plays on the 1711 Antonius Stradivari violin “Lady Inchiquin,” which is kindly provided by the Kunstsammlung Nordrhein-Westfalen, Düsseldorf, “Kunst im Landesbesitz.”

 Learn more about Frank Peter Zimmermann